POSTS & PUBLICATIONS

 How does this work?
 Let’s imagine a leader presenting a project with a missed deadline.
 Framed negatively, the team might focus on blame and missed targets.
 This can lead to discouragement and a reluctance to take risks.
 However, a leader who frames the situation as a learning opportunity, highlighting the team’s effort and potential solutions, is far more likely to create a more positive and engaged environment.

-When leaders create a psychologically safe space through positive framing, team members are more likely to speak up, share ideas, and admit mistakes.
-This fosters innovation and problem-solving, ultimately leading to better results.
+When leaders create a psychologically safe space through positive practices, team members are more likely to speak up, share ideas, and admit mistakes.
+How Framing Shapes Our Teams, fostering innovation and problem-solving and ultimately leading to better results.

 So, how can leaders become better frame-setters?
 Here are three key dimensions to consider:

-By effectively framing situations, leaders can shape their team’s perspective, cultivate a more positive and innovative work environment, and ultimately drive success.
+By effectively applying Framing Shapes Our Teams, Expert leaders can influence their team’s perspective, foster a more positive and innovative work environment, and ultimately drive success.

 RECENT POSTS & PUBLICATIONS